Famous win for Dušan Drašković's men

 (Ecuador had however since also played in a minor competition in Port of Spain, the “Trinidad Soccer Bowl”, but line-ups from this competition are not available.)

 Uruguay team news

 One major absence for Uruguay, as captain Enzo Francescoli was not available.
+He served a two-match tournament suspension following the red card in the 1987 final against Chile.
+The same applied for holding midfielder José Perdomo.
 Tabárez kept faith with his 4-3-3 formation also without Francescoli, but needed to rely on a forward of a very different mould in his place, Carlos Aguilera.
 He is a player more similar to the two others, Alzamendi and Sosa, and their dynamics would be one of the question marks ahead of this game.

 In midfield, Tabárez opted for Gabriel Correa instead of Ruben Pereira to the right in the midfield trio.
 Correa had only been a sub in their last friendly before the Copa, against Chile (2-2 in Montevideo), but had scored both of Uruguay’s goals there and must have been difficult to ignore before this opening match.

 The absence of Francescoli (and the lack of a direct replacement) meant that there was increased responsibility on Ruben Paz when Uruguay were going forward.